OpusVL/docker-odoo-custom/README.md

 Create a git repo with the following structure:

 * a directory `addons-bundles` containing the repositories we are using modules from as git submodules (though sometimes customer-specific modules live in a plain subdirectory of this directory).
 Can be empty but must be there.
 Use a .gitkeep file if necessary.
+* a directory `build-hooks`
+  * `build-hooks` must exist but may be empty.
+Use a `build-hooks/.gitkeep` file to make sure it's checked into git.
+  * if you need to install packages before your `requirements.txt` is processed, include a bash script `build-hooks/pre-pip.sh`
+    * it is called with `bash -e`, therefore:
+      * it doesn't need to be executable or have a `#!` line
+      * the first command that fails will stop the build
+      * if you call your own scripts from the hook, make sure they exit with non-zero on failure
 * a `requirements.txt` listing extra modules to install via pip.
 Can be empty but must be there.
 * a `Dockerfile`